replicatedhq/replicated-field-labs/README.md

 4. [Lab 11 - Monitoring](https://github.com/replicatedhq/kots-field-labs/tree/main/labs/lab11-monitoring)

-#### A focused walkthrough of Airgap
+#### A Focused Walkthrough of Airgap

-A very targeted flow for folks who want to learn airgap install processes and nothing else.
+A very targeted walkthrough for folks who want to learn how to run an airgap install process in the field without doing the developer setup in Lab 0.
-Ideal for field teams or for anyone who wants to learn airgap installations and updates without doing the developer setup in Lab 0.
+If you will be working with Airgap installs a lot, you should prefer Lab 5 from the [intermediate track](#intermediate-replicated-topics).

 1. [Lab 8 - Airgap Lite](https://github.com/replicatedhq/kots-field-labs/tree/main/labs/lab08-airgap-lite)

 #### A Gentle introduction to Replicated for less technical folks

-Walk through Replicated basics without needing to SSH or work with Git or CLIs
+Walk through Replicated basics without needing to know SSH, CLIs or Git

 1. [Lab 10 - Demo](https://github.com/replicatedhq/kots-field-labs/tree/main/labs/lab10-demo)